 Growing up I was used to a fusion of two different cultures.
 My father is a white Texan native and my mother is from Honduras.
 To me, being biracial was not anything special or unique.
 It probably helped that there were many biracial people in the town I was raised in.
 Once I left my town and attended college, my mix of races became more apparent to me – especially going to a school where caucasians dominated the student population.
 I would get a few questions, but nothing out of the ordinary.

 Explaining my identity became more difficult, and I felt a sudden pressure to let go of one side and to hold resilient to the other.
 Often when I would explain that I was from the USA, a lot of locals or travelers would skeptically ask, “But where are you really from?”
 I would find myself getting very frustrated with this question.
 I am American.
-I have never questioned it before.
+Never before have I questioned this.
 I grew up in Texas, I went to school in Texas, and graduated from a Texas university.
 Texas was my home.
 It was where I was from.

 Sometimes, I wish I could just say— I am Honduran or I am white and American.
-But, I am glad to be a biracial American traveler.
+But, I am glad to be traveling as a biracial American.
 One of the best things about America is that it is a nation full of immigrants.
 There are many different religions, races, and ethnicities.

 So what does it mean to be American?
 Or look like an American?
 Can this even be answered at all?